-O. Commencement
+13. Commencement

 Graduation exercises are held once a year, in May, when degrees are conferred and diplomas are issued to those students who have completed requirements by the end of the spring.
-Those who complete degree requirements by the end of the fall or by the end of a summer term receive diplomas dated December 30 or September1, respectively.
+Those who complete degree requirements by the end of the fall or by the end of a summer term receive diplomas dated December 30 or September 1, respectively.
 There is a delay in the mailing of September and December diplomas because diplomas cannot be issued until the Academic Council and Board of Trustees approve them.

 Note: Clinical students must successfully complete both the internship and the dissertation defense prior to participating in commencement exercises in May.
+This is a Graduate School regulation and is not under the control of either the clinical program or the department.